Skip to main content

 Radom Conversion API guide

-2. Request a quote for the specific source/destination pair and amount.
+2. Request a quote for a source asset, destination asset, and amount.

-3. Accept the quote so Radom executes the conversion on your behalf.
+3. Accept the quote to initiate the conversion.

 Creating an API token